 The area, which covers 8,292 sq km /3,201 sq mi, is made up of highland plains, savanna woodlands, and forests and is home to the semi-nomadic Maasai tribe.

-Want to get up close and personal with the big five?
-Then be sure to peruse through these affordable African safaris that will enable you to do so without breaking the bank!
+Looking to get up close & personal with the Big Five?
+Be sure to peruse through our affordable African safaris that will enable you to do so without breaking the bank!